Algerian nuthatch: Biogeography

-In 1976, the Swiss ornithologist Paul Géroudet suggested that the Mesogean nuthatches once inhabited a fairly continuous belt of conifers around the Mediterranean, which had become fragmented, leaving only a few hard-to-reach refuges where these different species were able to evolve "in isolation".
-In 1998, his phylogeny having been established, Pasquet concluded that the paleogeographic history of the group would be as follows: the divergence between the two main clades of the "canadensis group" appeared more than 5 million years ago, at the end of the Miocene, when the krueperi and ledanti clade settled in the Mediterranean basin at the time of the Messinian salinity crisis; the two species making up the clade diverged 1.75 million years ago.
+In 1976, the Swiss ornithologist Paul Géroudet suggested that the Mesogean nuthatches once inhabited a fairly continuous belt of conifers around the Mediterranean, which had become fragmented, leaving only a few hard-to-reach refuges where these different species were able to evolve in isolation.
+In 1998, his phylogeny having been established, Pasquet concluded that the paleogeographic history of the group would be as follows: the divergence between the two main clades of the "Sitta canadensis group" appeared more than 5 million years ago, at the end of the Miocene, when the S. krueperi and S. ledanti clade settled in the Mediterranean basin at the time of the Messinian salinity crisis; the two species making up the clade diverged 1.75 million years ago.
 The other clade split into three, with populations leaving Asia from the east and giving rise to the North American red-breasted nuthatch, and then, about a million years ago, from the west, marking the separation between the Corsican and Chinese nuthatches.

-Ecology and behavior
+Ecology and behaviour

-Vocalizations
+Vocalisations

 The call is a tsiit tsiit typical of a nuthatch.
 Adults also use a whispered call when an intruder is present, possibly for territorial defense.
-The song of the Algerian/Kabyle nuthatch is a nasal whistle, composed of a series of rising elements, with a short final note, repeated slowly and can be transcribed into a vuuy-di vuuy-di vuuy-di.
+The song of the Algerian nuthatch is a nasal whistle, composed of a series of rising elements, with a short final note, repeated slowly and can be transcribed into a vuuy-di vuuy-di vuuy-di.
 It is a repetition of seven to twelve phrases lasting for two to four seconds.
 The bird may also produce a rapid trill in di-du-di-du-di-du, and when agitated, it emit a harsh and repeated chèèh comparable to the call of a jay.

 Food

-The Algerian/Kabyle nuthatch's diet has not been extensively studied.
+The Algerian nuthatch's diet has not been extensively studied.
 It varies according to the season.
 In summer, it feeds mainly on insects (mainly caterpillars and beetles) and spiders that it finds by surveying the trunks and branches of oak trees.
-In winter, insects are scarce and the Algerian/Kabyle nuthatch feeds on coniferous seeds which provide a constant supply.
+In winter, insects are scarce and the Algerian nuthatch feeds on coniferous seeds which provide a constant supply.
 They generally feed alone, but may form mixed feeding flocks outside the breeding season.